 Minimizes Serious Falls

-This tells you the percentage of residents that suffered from a fall which caused serious injury.
+This is the percent of residents who suffered from a fall which resulted in serious injury.

 Minimizes Urinary Tract Infections